Joint Health: Healthy Pet/Happy Pet 18

-Arthritis, Degenerative Joint Disease, Osteoarthritis and Dysplasia are all terms used for abnormal joints in the body which have changed or “remodeled” over time due to laxity, overuse or abnormal wear and tear.
+Arthritis, Degenerative Joint Disease, Osteoarthritis, and Dysplasia are all terms used for abnormal joints in the body which have changed or “remodeled” over time due to laxity, overuse, or abnormal wear and tear.

 New bone will begin to grow around a joint to try to stabilize any imperfections.
-This new bone growth is abnormal and causes friction, pain and bone spurs.
+This new bone growth is abnormal and causes friction, pain, and bone spurs.

-Joints should move freely, in a smooth fashion which gives a person or an animal good range of motion throughout their body.
+Joints should move freely, in a smooth fashion which gives a person or an animal a good range of motion throughout their body.